PolinaTolkachova/golf-app-live-scoring/docs/useCases.md

 **Main Success Scenario:**
 1. Selects the active tournament.
-2. Inputs and submits a score for a hole.
+2. Input and submit scores for themselves and their flight members for a hole.

 **Extension:**
 - Edits scores before the round is finalized.